-In the span of less than a week, there's news that Bigfoot and el Chupacabra may have been discovered.
+In the span of less than a week, there's been news that Bigfoot and el Chupacabra may have been discovered.
 At this rate, Nessie is going to pop up next week and the Mothman will knock on someone's door in West Virginia and ask to borrow a cup of sugar.

 1. The Okapi

 The Okapi is the mascot of the International Society of Cryptozoology because it was thought to be a myth until 1902.
 It was even called the African unicorn, which goes to show you just how outrageous people thought this animal was.
 They're now found in most zoos, but don't let that fool you - not many of them exist in the wild.
 It was 2008 before a motion-triggered camera in the jungles of the Democratic Republic of Congo caught the first-ever photo of an okapi in the wild.

 2. The Devil Bird

 Until 2001, this diabolical bird was mere legend.
 The Devil Bird tale began in Sri Lanka, where the shrill, human-like shriek of a bird they called "Ulama" was said to predict the death of a loved one.
 When the Spot-bellied Eagle-owl was discovered 13 years ago, researchers quickly realized that it matched the description of the Devil Bird quite closely.

 A lot of people believe that what sailors once referred to as the kraken was really just a giant squid.
 Well, not "just": One account said the kraken was the size of a floating island.
 According to some estimates, the female giant squid can grow to be up to 43 feet long, so the size of a small island wouldn't be unrealistic.
 After centuries of kraken tales, the only evidence we had that the giant squid even existed were carcasses that had washed up on shores.
 In 2004, scientists finally took the first pictures of a living, fully-grown giant squid.
 Just two years later, researchers were able to capture film of one moving.